Myths of Metal Roofs

 Myth #1: Lightning will more likely strike a metal roof

 A metal roof will not increase the likelihood of lightning striking your home.
 However, if your home were hit by lightning, your metal roof would disperse the energy safely throughout the structure.
-Since metal roofing isn’t combustible or flammable, it’s a low risk and desirable roofing option where severe weather is concerned, especially for lightning.
+Since metal roofing isn’t combustible or flammable, it’s a low-risk roofing option.

 Myth #2: Metal roofs are noisier than other types of roofing

 A common misconception is that a metal roof will be noisier than other types of roofing.
 This is the most common question about metal roofs because we have all been inside an old barn or metal building or even a metal canopy that can get somewhat noisy when it rains.
 The difference is, a metal roof in a residential or commercial application is typically installed over some type of roof substrate or possibly even an existing roof.
 This substrate combined with the building’s insulation provides not only the solid backing for the metal roofing but insulation for any potential sound dampening.
 Most of us can tell when it is raining outside either from the sound of the rain hitting the roof, the gutters, the skylights, or the building’s windows.
 The sound will remain the same with a metal roof system.